ossobv/gocollect-playbook/README.md

 gocollect-playbook
 =========

 Ansible playbook which installs GoCollect, a tool which collects system info and publishes it to a central server. https://github.com/ossobv/gocollect

+Starting from GoCollect version 0.6.0, GoCollect now supports core.meta config files in the form of yaml.
+Ansible will copy over all template configs in templates/core.meta, so make sure you add any custom core.meta config there!
+For more info about the core.meta config check the GoCollect README.

 Requirements
 ------------